SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 *	Description : Optional field **Description** can be provided which gives a brief description about the **Asset** being created.

-*	Custom properties : This section lists all the custom properties [link to Property library] which must be defined for the **Asset** being created.
+*	Custom properties : This section lists all the [custom properties](/dtm/asset-types/#property-library) which must be defined for the **Asset** being created.

-When creating the **Asset type** [link to Asset type], these custom properties were chosen.
+When [creating the Asset type](/dtm/asset-types/#creating-a-new-asset-type), these custom properties were chosen.
 Now the values must be provided for all the custom properties for the **Asset** being created.

 ![assets-new](/images/dtm/assets/dtm-assets-create-text-type.png)